aznprox/-Project-Linux-Server-Configuration/README.md

 $ touch .ssh/authorized_keys
 $ nano .ssh/authorized_keys
 ```
+I genereated a paried ssh key file on my local machine with `ssh-keygen`

-I pasted the ssh key in the authorized key into the authorized_keys file.
+I pasted the ssh key from my public key file key into the authorized_keys file on my AWS linux server.
+I then changed the access permission on this file by typing:

 ```
 chmod 700 .shh